Skip to main content Skip to footer

 Steps to vote early by mail:

 1. Request an absentee ballot or fill out the absentee ballot application online.
-You do not need to be registered to apply.

 2. Receive your ballot in the mail.